namhyung/uftrace/README.md

 ========

 It traces each function in the executable and shows time duration.
-It can also trace external library calls - but only entry and exit are supported and cannot trace internal function calls in the library call unless the library itself built with profiling enabled.
+It can also trace external library calls - but usually entry and exit are supported.
+Optionally it's possible to trace other (nested) external library calls and/or internal function calls in the library call.

 It can show detailed execution flow at function level, and report which function has the highest overhead.
 And it also shows various information